 Vodafone will process your personal data based on:

 - Vodafone’s legitimate business interests, for example, fraud prevention, maintaining the security of our network and services, direct marketing, and the improvement of our services.
 Whenever we rely on this lawful basis to process your data, we assess our business interests to make sure they do not override your rights.
-Additionally, in some cases you have the right to object to this processing.
-For more information, visit the 'Your rights' section of this policy.
+Additionally, in some cases, you have the right to object to this processing.

 - Compliance with a mandatory legal obligation, including for example accounting and tax requirements, which are subject to strict internal policies (such as retention periods), procedures, and your right to restrict usage of your data, which control the scope of legal assistance to be provided.